WHAT IS AN UPSTANDER?

 Bystanders can help prevent sexual violence from happening.

-While most people do not commit sexual violence, many people are bystanders to offensive sexual talk or behavior.
-This may include, witnessing forms of sexual aggression or harassment toward others, or hearing others make degrading jokes or brag about tricking or forcing someone into sexual activity.
-By standing up to this behavior and intervening to stop it, upstanders can spread the message of [respect] and prevent opportunities for sexual violence to take place.
+While most people do not commit sexual violence, many people are bystanders to boundary violations, offensive sexual talk or behavior.
+This may include, witnessing forms of harassment or sexual aggression toward others, or hearing others make degrading jokes or brag about tricking or forcing someone into sexual activity.
+By standing up to this behavior and intervening to stop it, Upstanders can spread the message of [respect] and prevent opportunities for sexual violence to take place.

 There are different ways to encourage respect when people act disrespectfully.